OpenDataServices/os4d/docs/patterns/schema.md

 The 'bestValueToGovernment' code is deprecated in favour of 'ratedCriteria':

 ```
-Code,Title,Description,Deprecated,Deprecated version,Deprecated description
+Code,Title,Description,Deprecated,Deprecation note
-bestValueToGovernment,Best value to government,True,1.2,This code has been deprecated. 'ratedCriteria' is a likely alternatives for most procedures formerly mapped to this code.
+bestValueToGovernment,Best value to government,1.2,This code has been deprecated. 'ratedCriteria' is a likely alternatives for most procedures formerly mapped to this code.
 ```

 ---